-a.
-Associate's or Bachelor's degree or higher from an accredited institution.
+Associates or Bachelor's degree or higher from an accredited institution.

-b.
-College credit hours within the past five years from a private or out-of-state public institution with grades of A, B, or C in approved courses in all three skill areas.
+College credit hours within the past five years from a private or an out-of-state public institution with grades of A, B, or C in approved courses in all three skill areas.